veerathp/sagemaker-pipelines-mlops/service-catalog/README.md

 ![project-repo-clone](../img/project_repo_clone.png)

-In order for the pipeline to be successful, we will need to provide the correct location of the data by updating the "default_value" of the input_data ParameterString inside the ``` pipelines/customer_churn/pipeline.py``` file.
+In order for the pipeline execution to be successful, we will need to provide the correct location of the data by updating the "default_value" of the input_data ParameterString inside the ``` pipelines/customer_churn/pipeline.py``` file.
 This will kick of a new pipeline run.